decentralized-identity/sidetree/docs/spec/method-versioning.md

 `did:<method>:<network>:<didUniqueSuffix>`

-If no network suffix is provided, it is assumed that the "mainnet" or "production" network is to be used... for example, these DIDs should resolve to the same DID Document:
+If no network suffix is provided, it is assumed that the "mainnet" or "production" network is to be used... for example, these DIDs should resolve to the same DID state:

 ```
 did:elem:mainnet:EiD0x0JeWXQbVIpBpyeyF5FDdZN1U7enAfHnd13Qk_CYpQ